NinjasCL-archive/stardewvalley-veganmod/README.md

 ### Animal Bundle
 Animal Bundle Renamed to `Treasures Bundle` requiring artifacts and gems to be completed.
-The prize is now 5 `Ancient Seeds`.
+The prize is now 150 `Hardwood`.
 Rather than the `Cheese Press` as Cheese is not Vegan.

 ### Artisan Bundle
 Artisan Bundle items like `Truffle Oil`, `Cloth`, `Goat Chesse`, `Cheese`, `Honey`, were replaced by other items items.